mcncyo/chrisallen.us/content/blog/my-first-post.md

 description: "This is my first post on my website.
 Talk about what I am currently working on and things to come"
 ---

-Welcome to My new website.
-This website is where It will just post things about things I'm thinking about currently.
-It will have things about home assistant, android, Linux, Proxmox, catholic things, or anything else I want to post.
-I am currently working on this website and another website called [Computer hacking 101]({{< ref "https://computerhacking101.com" >}} "Computer hacking 101")computer hacking 101 which includes a youtube channel.
-It will have information on how to make your computer and your home network work the way you want them to.
-I am currently working on making a few tutorials on syncthing for that site.
+## Welcome to My New Website

+Welcome to my new website, where I share insights and updates on a variety of topics I'm currently exploring.
+Whether you're interested in **Home Assistant**, **Android**, **Linux**, **Proxmox**, or **Catholic topics**, you'll find a range of articles and posts reflecting my current thoughts and projects.

+In addition to this site, I am also working on [Computer Hacking 101](https://computerhacking101.com), which features a YouTube channel dedicated to **computer hacking** and **network optimization**.
+This platform offers comprehensive guides and tutorials on enhancing your computer systems and home network.
+Currently, I'm developing several tutorials on **Syncthing** for that site, designed to help you efficiently sync files and manage data across your devices.

+Stay tuned for regular updates and valuable content that aims to enhance your tech skills and knowledge!